 Early life and Career:

-Haber invented a large-scale catalytic synthesis of ammonia from elemental hydrogen and nitrogen gas, reactants which are abundant and inexpensive.
-Although ammonia and its exploitation can destroy life, Haber did not have any reason to performing his research.
-Haber serves the world in many ways.
-Not only was ammonia used as a raw material in the production of fertilizers, it was also absolutely essential in the production of nitric acid.
-Nitric acid is a raw material for the production of chemical high explosives and other ammunition necessary for the war.
+Not only was ammonia used as a raw material in the production of fertilizers, it was also vital in the production of nitric acid.
+Nitric acid was, in turn, a raw material for the production of chemical high explosives and other munitions.

-He married Clara Immerwahr, a fellow chemist.
-She opposed his work on poison gas and committed suicide with his service revolver in their garden.
-He married, a second time, a girl named Charlotte and had two children from her and settled in England.
-Haber’s son from his first marriage, Hermann, emigrated to the United States during World War II.
+He married Clara Immerwahr, a fellow chemist, in 1901 and they had a son, Hermann.
+She opposed his work on poison gas and tragically committed suicide with his service revolver in their garden in 1915.
+He married, for a second time, in 1917 to Charlotte Nathan and they had two children, a son and a daughter.
+The couple divorced in 1927.